 I am going to let you in on a little secret.
 This is a realization that came to me decades ago when I was part of the team that built the first video-based learning simulation ever delivered (we had to wheel the desktop computers in on carts back then).
 Content does not change behavior.
 Sometimes it doesn’t even matter.
 Ok, your content has to be accurate; that is a given.
 But accurate content is easy to find everywhere.
 Just because you have factually correct content doesn’t mean your course will transform your workforce.

 What does matter?
 How you present content to your audience.
 Engagement moves the needle.
 Most talent development professionals care about two things.
-First, that they keep the legal office happy and check the compliance box.
+First, they keep the legal office happy and check the compliance box.
 Second, and much more important, is that employee attitudes, behaviors and on-the-job performance improve.
 Learning professionals do not deserve a seat at the c-suite table unless they deliver meaningful results to the bottom line and health of the business.
 The litmus test for evaluating the quality of one learning module, or thousands, should be the same.

 Fortunately, rapidly advancing technologies have opened the doors to reimagining three powerful techniques.
 So let’s look at the big three; story, video and interactivity.
 Each of these tools can make an impact, but when all three are properly integrated, they deliver learning experiences that are engaging, unforgettable and transformative.